What does the ethical agency mean?

 - Promising #1 ranking in Google – this promise is only realistically deliverable in the short term on key phrases that nobody will ever search for. it’s easy to be ranked #1 for “phantasmagorical photographer” – not so easy for “product photographer shropshire”

 - Offices that don’t exist.
-I’ve seen the address of a Starbucks in Birmingham, close to the business sector listed on a photographer’s website as a studio.
+I’ve seen the address of a Starbucks in Birmingham, listed on a photographer’s website as a studio.
 I’ve seen a solicitor’s office in London listed by an ‘International’ video company as a studio.
 Further investigation revealed a one man band with no staff or equipment.